EV Battery – Clean and Dry Rooms

 In addition, Off-gas monitoring is critical to guard against thermal runaway, which is an exothermic reaction in which lithium- ion battery cell temperatures rise rapidly in an uncontrollable manner, and toxic gases are vented, increasing the risk of personnel safety, fire and explosions.

-Ardmac has a particular expertise in Dry Cleanrooms and integrating Smart HVAC systems and desiccant dryers.
+Ardmac has a particular expertise in Clean and Dry Rooms and integrating Smart HVAC systems and desiccant dryers.
 Smart design principles are important when developing airlocks (MALs & PALs) to control air infiltration before it gets into the Dry Cleanroom and sensitive Lithium-Ion battery processes.

 Air leakage and unnecessary moisture treatment are the unseen enemies of good operational efficiencies and OPEX control.